alsalafiyyah/alsalafiyyah.github.io/_wahhabism/followers-imam-muhammad-ibn-abdul-wahhab-seized-arabian-peninsula.md

 ---
-layout: page
+layout: post
 title: "Is it true that the followers of Imam Shaykh Muhammad ibn Abdul-Wahhab seized the Arabian Peninsula and reached Madinah"
 publisher: "alsalafiyyah@icloud.com"
-hijri: Dhul-Hijjah 19, 1441 AH
+hijri: Dhul-Hijjah 19, 1441
 lang: en
 locale: en
 note: false